-The Bureau of Disabilities Services (BDS) reviews all incident reviews for any reporting of seclusion.
+The Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS) reviews all incident reviews for any reporting of seclusion.
 If a reported incident appears to be seclusion, detailed follow-up is requested of the provider.
 Additionally, the incident in question is escalated to BDS and DDRS administration for review and follow-up.